microsoft/RAG-Knowledge/docs/01_RAG_Knowledge.md

   - **Contextual Breakpoints:** Use semantic chunking to divide text based on semantic similarities.
 Identify breakpoints where there are significant changes in similarity.
   - **Tools and Implementations:** Utilize tools such as LangChain’s semantic chunker for precise and context-aware chunking.
     - **Example:** Segment paragraphs or sections where the topic or context shifts significantly, ensuring each chunk remains contextually coherent.

+#### Adding Metadata
+**Include Chapter name and Document name in each Chunk:** To increase the discriminative elements, include the Chapter name and Document name in each Chunk.
+This will make it easier to find information related to specific Chapters or documents during searches.

 #### Example Implementation and Tools
 - **Tools for Chunking:**